withassociates/styleguides/slices.md

 ## Naming

-Slice names should be singular if possible. i.e. `TextSlice` and `ImageSlice`.

-This goes for set slices too.
-So for a blog we’d create a `PostSetSlice`, for event listings `EventSetSlice`.
+Slices should be named to be as meaningful as possible for users.
+Imagine a user clicking the "Add a slice" selector — the name that appears there should describe exactly what sort of content the slice will add to the page.

 We have some preferred names for common slices:

 * `TextSlice`
-* `ImageSlice`
+* `ImagesSlice`
 * `TitleSlice`
 * `DividerSlice`